bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

-Select the ``Public IP`` resource that is attached to your service (it should have the Kubernetes cluster name alongwith a random string), select ``Configuration`` and add the DNS name that you added in the ConfigMap earlier.
+Select the ``Public IP`` resource that is attached to your service (it should have the Kubernetes cluster name alongwith a random string), select ``Configuration`` and add the DNS name that you configured in the ConfigMap earlier.